pulzze/autoflow-documentation/docs/ids/action-array-take-random/fields/count.md

-number of getting radom elements
+The number of items to take at random.